oza6ut0ne/SimpleHTTPSAuthServer/README.md

 # SimpleHTTPSAuthServer3

-HTTPS server with Basic authentication for Python3.
+HTTPS server with Basic authentication and client certificate authentication for Python3.

 ## Installation
 ```sh